bloyot/record-homework/README.md

 	"data": "Aadil,Knight,female,red,04/03/2003"
 }
 ```
-The data is the actual record (same as in the files processed by the command line), and the delimiter field specifies the delimiter to be used when parsing.
-Records added are stored only in memory in the api.
+The data is the actual record in one of the 3 specified formats (same as the files processed by the command line),
+and the delimiter field specifies the delimiter to be used when parsing.
+Records added are stored only in
+memory in the api.

 * `GET /records/name` - returns an array of records, sorted by last name ascending.
 You can provide `sortOrder=desc` as a query param to sort in the opposite order.
 * `GET /records/birthdate` - returns an array of records, sorted by birthdate ascending.
 You can provide `sortOrder=desc` as a query param to sort in the opposite order.